fleek-platform/website/src/content/blog/learn/vercel-alternatives-guides/index.md

 ---
-title: 'Exploring Alternatives to Vercel: A Guide for Web Developers'
+title: 'Exploring alternatives to Vercel: A guide for web developers'
 date: 2024-09-13
 desc: 'Explore top Vercel alternatives for hosting and deploying web applications.
 Discover cost-effective, high-performance platforms like Fleek, Netlify, and more.'
 thumbnail: './vercelaltthumb.png'